Waterlily House

 Its circular pond spans over 10 metres.
 We use fish and dye the water black (using a harmless food dye) to stop algae growth.
 It also makes prettier reflections!

-Among the treasures of the Waterlily House you’ll find striking Santa Cruz waterlilies (Victoria cruziana).
-Their lily pads grow up to two metres wide, with prickly undersides and wide, upturned rims.
+Among the treasures of the Waterlily House you’ll find the record-breaking giant Victoria boliviana.
+It was named as a new species by a team from Kew in 2022.
+Their lily pads grow up to three metres wide, with prickly undersides and wide, upturned rims.
 The flowers are large and fragrant, but only last for 48 hours.
-They start out white then darken to pink and purple before sinking beneath the surface of the water.
+They start out white, then darken to pink for the second night they are open, before sinking beneath the surface of the water.

-Our collection of gourds is at its peak in autumn.
-From bottle green to dusky orange, these climbing plants trail the ceiling of the glasshouse, enhancing an environment that is teeming with life at every angle.
+Our collection of brightly coloured flowering climbers trails the ceiling of the glasshouse, enhancing an environment that is teeming with life at every angle.

 The story of our giant waterlilies

-Giant waterlilies were discovered in Bolivia in 1801 and later named Victoria amazonica in honour of Queen Victoria.
+Giant waterlilies were discovered in Bolivia in 1801 and later named Victoria in honour of Queen Victoria.
 They inspired curiosity and awe, popular for their wide floating lily pads.
-The leaves grow so vast they have been photographed with babies and toddlers sitting on top.
+The leaves grow so vast they can support the weight of an adult, with some help – but please don’t try this at Kew.

 In the mid-19th century, a specimen of Kew’s Victoria was sent to architect Joseph Paxton.
 The structure of the waterlily’s leaf is said to have inspired his design for the Crystal Palace which housed the Great Exhibition of 1851.